When do I receive my practicum placement?

 Please reach out to your advisor or the Office of Advising (send an e-mail to email@example.com).
 Your e-mail should detail your questions and concerns.

-At the mandatory Field Placement Fair held in February of your first year, you will have opportunities to meet with agency representatives and listen to panel discussions from instructors who teach in the four method specialization areas and seven fields of practice.
-You will also have access, online and in hard copy, to a Placement Planning book, which provides instructions regarding placement selection, an overview of the various methods and fields of practice, and an annotated list of placement sites.
-Field Department staff will work very closely with you throughout this process and if need be will grant you additional time to consider your options before deciding on your top six placement choices.
+At the mandatory practicum Placement Fair held in February of your first year, you will have opportunities to meet with agency representatives and listen to panel discussions from instructors who teach in the four method specialization areas and seven fields of practice.
+You will also have access, online and in hard copy, to a Placement Planning book, which provides instructions regarding placement selection, an overview of the various methods and fields of practice, and an annotated list of placement sites. practicum Department staff will work very closely with you throughout this process and if need be will grant you additional time to consider your options before deciding on your top six placement choices.
 Most students receive one of their choices.
-(In rare cases, Field Department staff may develop a new placement they think would be a great fit for a particular student, but they will approach the student first before moving forward.)
+(In rare cases, practicum Department staff may develop a new placement they think would be a great fit for a particular student, but they will approach the student first before moving forward.)
 NOTE: One of the best sources of information about your second-year placement are students who are now completing their second year.
 Opportunities will be provided for you to reach out to them as well during the selection process.